10-15 July 2018 - National Taras Shevchenko Museum, Friedrich-Ebert-Stiftung - Kiev, Ukraine

 What is the exhibition about?

-7 artists: Carolina Dutca, Ramin Mazur, Lilit Makunts, Narek Aleksanyan, Dina Oganova, George Gogua, Emine Ziyatdinova, Olga Aleszko from the countries of Eastern partnership will show their perception of such basic liberties and social issues as human rights, discrimination, social justice, corruption and poverty.
+7 artists: Carolina Dutca, Ramin Mazur, Alexandr Sayenko, Narek Aleksanyan, Dina Oganova, George Gogua, Emine Ziyatdinova, from the countries of Eastern partnership will show their perception of such basic liberties and social issues as human rights, discrimination, social justice, corruption and poverty.
 These problems unite citizens, gather demonstrations, shape the mindset of a modern person.

 Apart from the opening itself, there will also be a discussion about the issues covered in the exhibition.